ecarmody14/analyticshomework1/README.md

 # analyticshomework1
-This is for Data Ethics Analytics Homework 1.
+This website is to display my projects and accomplishments through out the completion of my master's program.